 British Standards

-• Category 3 covers large residential care homes (more than 10 residents) to hostels.
+• Category 3: Large residential care homes (over 10 residents) and hostels.

 BS9251:2021 update